 U2F tokens are available at https://www.yubico.com/ and can be used for personal and business use.

-When logging into an Emerson service or application that requires two factor authentication (more information on 2FA and Duo here: Duo, Single Sign-On, & Two Factor Authentication) for the first time you will be prompted with the following screen:
+When logging into an Emerson service or application that requires two factor authentication (more information on 2FA and Duo here: Duo, Single Sign-On, & Two Factor Authentication) for the first time you will be prompted to set up Duo.

 - Click Start Setup.